psi4/psi4/doc/sphinxman/source/pcmsolver.rst

-* If using |PSIfour| built from source and you want PCMSolver built from from source also, enable it as a feature with :makevar:`ENABLE_CheMPS2`, and let the build system fetch and build it and activate dependent code.
+* If using |PSIfour| built from source and you want PCMSolver built from from source also, enable it as a feature with :makevar:`ENABLE_PCMSolver`, and let the build system fetch and build it and activate dependent code.

 .. index:: PCM; Using PCM